4 days roaming from hut to hut

 What's more, we pass magnificent waterfalls, offering welcome moments of coolness in the middle of summer.

-After a two-hour climb, we emerge from the forest, at an altitude of almost 2,000 metres, into the heart of the Vanoise National Park.
-We enter a totally unspoilt territory.
+After a good two hours' climb, we emerge from the forest, at an altitude of almost 2,000 metres, into the heart of the Vanoise National Park.
+We enter a totally unspoilt territory and finally reach the balcony trail.
+No more climbing!
+We're now on the famous GR5, so we can take a short break to admire the scenery, before resuming our hike, as we still have two hours to go.

 The climb and the heat are making themselves felt, but our motivation remains intact!

-Once we've arrived at the refuge, we settle into our room and take a (well-deserved!) shower before enjoying a drink on the terrace, which offers a superb view of the surrounding area.
+Once we've arrived at the refuge, we settle into our room and take a (well-deserved!) shower before having a drink on the terrace, which offers a superb view of the surrounding area.
 We then join the other hikers inside for dinner (in the refuge, everyone eats the same meal at the same time).

 At the Arpont refuge, the atmosphere is very friendly!
 We share a table with a group of teenagers and their guides.
 On the menu: vegetable soup, meat in sauce with rice, cheese, chocolate cake, and... genepi as a digestive!